mw10013/remix-auth-totp-cloudflare-example/README.md

-# Welcome to Remix Auth TOTP - Remix Auth TOTP Example
+# Welcome to Remix Auth TOTP - Remix Auth TOTP Cloudflare Example

 This repository is a simple example of how to use Remix Auth TOTP on Cloudflare.